-For the next 21 years, Pablo Neruda continued to write prodigiously (the collection of his complete works, which is continually being republished, filled 459 pages in 1951; by 1968 it amounted to 3,237 pages, in two volumes), rising in the ranks of 20th century poets.
+For the next 21 years, Pablo Neruda continued to write prodigiously, rising in the ranks of 20th century poets.
+(The collection of his complete works, which is continually being republished, filled 459 pages in 1951; by 1968 it amounted to 3,237 pages, in two volumes.)
 He also received numerous prestigious awards, including the International Peace Prize in 1950, the Lenin Peace Prize and the Stalin Peace Prize in 1953, and the Nobel Prize for Literature in 1971.

 Death and Investigations

 Neruda died just two years after receiving his Nobel Prize on September 23, 1973, in Santiago, Chile.
 Though his death was officially attributed to prostate cancer, there have been allegations that the poet was poisoned, as he died right after the rise of dictator Augosto Pinochet to power.
 (Neruda was a supporter of Pinochet's deposed predecessor, Salvador Allende.)

 In 2011, Neruda's chauffeur alleged that the writer said he'd been given an injection at a clinic by a physician that worsened his health.
 Chilean judge Mario Carroza later authorized an official investigation into cause of death.
 Neruda's body was exhumed in 2013 and examined, but a forensics team found no initial evidence of foul play.